wasabee-project/Wasabee-Server/README.md

 ## I use an enl.rocks community to manage my telegram channel.
 I don't want to manage a second list of users.

 Excellent.
 You can link a team to an enl.rocks community to a team.
 Any changes in the community will instantly be made in the team.

+## I use a V team ...

+Cool.
+It wouldn't be hard to add that support if you really use it.

+## Our group uses GroupMe/Slack/Hangouts/AIM/ICQ/IRC...

+Look through the Telegram code.
+Adding support for your favorite system probably won't be too hard.
+Probably 2 files, 300 lines of code and you'll have basic functionality.
+Send a patch.

 ## I don't want to use your app for sharing my location data.